Kitura/kitura.dev/content/docs/guides/authentication/jwt.md

 -H 'Authorization: Bearer <Your JWT string here>'
 ```

-We should see your JWT with your username returned to you.
+You should see your JWT claims returned to you.
 This should look something like:

 ```
 {"claims":{"iss":"Kitura","sub":"Joe Bloggs","exp":574703307.61258602},"header":{"typ":"JWT","alg":"HS256"}}